adempiere/adempiere-ui-gateway/README.md

 ### File Structure
 - *README.md*: this very file
 - *env_template.env*: template for definition of all variables used in docker composed files.
 Usually, this file is edited for testing and copied to *.env* before running docker compose.
+Please remember that the file Docker Compose needs to run is *.env*, so make sure it exists and has the values you desire.
-- *docker-compose.yml*: Defines a multple services, with different configurations for different purposes/modes as profiles/stacks.
+- *docker-compose.yml*: Defines multple services, with different configurations for different purposes/modes as profiles/stacks.
+These are controlled by profiles.
 - `start-all.sh`: First of all, the persistent directory (database) and the backup directory are created if not existent; then the file *env_template.env* is copied to *.env* and eventually Docker Compose is started for the file `docker-compose.yml`.

 - `stop-all.sh`: shell script to automatically stop all services that were started with the script `start-all.sh` and defined in file `docker-compose.yml`.
-  The file `docker-compose.yml` is deleted after stopping all services.
 - `stop-and-delete-all.sh`: shell script to delete **all** containers, images, networks, cache and volumes, **including the ones** created without `start-all.sh` or by executing `docker-compose.yml`.
 **Be very careful when using this script, because it will reset everything you have of Docker**.

     After executing this shell, no trace of the application will be left over.
 Only the persistent directory will not be affected, which must be manually deleted if desired.
-The file `docker-compose.yml` is deleted after stopping and deleting all objects.
 - `postgresql/Dockerfile`: the Dockerfile used.
   It mainly copies `postgresql/initdb.sh` to the container, so it can be executed at start.
 - `postgresql/initdb.sh`: shell script executed when Postgres starts.